aws-amplify/amplify-swift/AmplifyPlugins/Geo/AWSLocationGeoPluginIntegrationTests/README.md

 4. `amplify push`

-5. Import `amplifyconfiguration.json` into Xcode under `HostApp/Configuration` to add it to the `HostApp` target.
+5. Copy `amplifyconfiguration.json` to a new file named `AWSLocationGeoPluginIntegrationTests-amplifyconfiguration.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/`.

 6. You can now run all of the integration tests.